Some of the links in this post may be affiliate links.

 Tips: This trailing houseplant is a cinch to grow and propagate.
 When you purchase them, they may appear compact, but don’t let that fool you.
 They will eventually starting vining out and trailing.

-Don’t miss my Syngonium care blog post for everything you need to know about caring for and propagating this delightful plant.
+Don’t miss my Syngonium care blog post for everything you need to know about caring for and propagating this delightful plant, as well as my Syngonium varieties post.

 28. Christmas Cactus